fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 will listen to you or not.
 This is a key insight you will learn when you start suggesting how to improve the system you are working on.
-If you try to get a junior developer to pitch that a refactor is needed to the stakeholders, it may be hard to do so.
+If you try to get a junior developer to pitch that a refactor is needed to the stakeholders, it may be hard to get traction.
 The junior may be completely correct but if they can't give the stakeholders a feeling of trust and comfort, the stakeholder will often doubt them.

 Take the same scenario but with a master level programmer.
 This person speaks with the professional calm of a veteran.
 Knows how to answer